opendocsg/opendoc-sensor-data-exchange/User Guide/Projects.md

 ## Set up MQTT Connections ##

 After creating a new project, go to **Connections** tab.
-This tab shows the connection strings and SSL certificates to setup connections to MQTT connections.
+This tab shows the connection strings and SSL certificates to setup connections to MQTT.

 - Unique MQTT URL
 - Unique MQTT Client ID